starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "Is it possible the genetic engineering has made the bees more aggressive?"
 Todd asked.

 "Don't be ridiculous.
 Bees only attack dangers to their hives.
-The don't go gallavanting through five miles of empty space to attack an airtight room.
+The don't go gallivanting through five miles of empty space to attack an airtight room.
 You're letting your phobias get the best of you."

 A horrid racket bulleted up the stairs and burst through the doors.
 "Bees!" the shaped yelled, crashing through the door and revealing itself to be a man in a beekeeper suit.